qirtaiba/speakup-email-petitions/readme.txt

 8. Email confirmation screen

 == Changelog ==

+= 2.4.1 =
+* Added Return URL option for setting the page that users are redirected to from the email confirmation screen
+* Added Russian Localization (thanks to [Teplitsa](te-st.ru))
+* Tweaked CSS to improve font rendering on Webkit browsers and correct paragraph margins for users of the Twenty Twelve theme

 = 2.4 =
 * Reworked the CSS themes (if you're using a custom theme, check to ensure that it still works as expected)